UAlaska-IT/python_install/README.md

 * `openssl_directory` - Defaults to `nil`.
 The local path to the directory where OpenSSL is installed.
 If nil, system OpenSSL will be used and must be installed prior to this resource running.
+For an OpenSSL resource, see the [openssl_install cookbook](https://github.com/UAlaska-IT/openssl_install)
 * `sqlite_directory` - Defaults to `nil`.
 The local path to the directory where SQLite is installed.
 If nil, system SQLite will be used and must be installed prior to this resource running.
+For an SQLite resource, see the [sqlite_install cookbook](https://github.com/UAlaska-IT/sqlite_install)
 * `owner` - Defaults to `root`.
 The owner of all artifacts.
 * `group` - Defaults to `root`.